 You cannot sync with earlier versions of GrandTotal (GrandTotal 1-5).

 Use File menu to display the File Information.

 In the Log you can see if the cloud service has synchronized all data correctly or if there are errors.

-All data can now be protected with a password.
+Files can now be protected using a password.
+For this, save a copy in the File menu and set password there.
 The encryption is done according to the modern AES256 standard.
 A strong password should be used - this can be stored safely in the keychain.
 If a password is forgotten, the data will be irretrievably lost.

 The end-to-end encryption of the data makes it impossible for third parties (including the cloud provider) to read the data.
 The data is only decrypted during it's use within GrandTotal.